 7-Year Management Plan

 Trees are necessary to improve air quality, reduce stormwater runoff, reduce energy costs, and create pride in each neighborhood.
 However, Pittsburgh’s inventory showed that we only had 31,524 street trees as of August 2005.
-At the same time as this discovery, we became aware that fully 10% of this number of trees required removal over the next four years.
+At the same time, we became aware that 10% of this number of trees required removal over the next four years.

 Public Viewing of Pittsburgh Street Tree Inventory